TeskaLabs/asab/docs/reference/services/web/multitenancy.md

 (tenants, for example companies) without interfering with each other.

-## Tenant-aware web application
+## Getting started

-To set up an application with multi-tenant web interface, create an application with a web server and initialize `asab.web.tenant.TenantService`.
+To set up an **application with multi-tenant web interface**, create an application with a web server and initialize `asab.web.tenant.TenantService`.
 Tenant service automatically tries to install tenant context wrapper to your web handlers, which enables you to access the request's tenant context using `asab.contextvars.Tenant.get()`.

 ```python